aws-samples/aws-cloud-and-hybrid-operations-workshop/episode-03-step-01-initial-setup.md

     ```
     <powershell>
     #
-    #Download the script and save to the c: drive
+    #Download the script and save to the C: drive
     #
     Invoke-WebRequest `
         https://notasdofelip.s3.amazonaws.com/loop-and-stress.ps1 `